-The recently completed Alexander Railroad Shell Building has become the first “Certified” building in North Carolina.
+Alexander Railroad Shell Building was the first “Certified” building in North Carolina.
 The Certified Industrial Building Program consists of a review by technical experts and includes a property condition assessment, environmental site assessment, title search, site selector review, and market area information.
 Developed by Creative Economic Development Consulting and ECS, Ltd., the program is intended to ensure potential buyers that the property is ready for development.

 “During a site selection analysis, companies and consultants prioritize sites with the least amount of risk,” said Crystal Morphis, founder and CEO of Creative Economic Development Consulting.
 “The purpose of the Certified Industrial Building Program is to reduce the risk of purchase or redevelopment through a rigorous assessment and qualification process.
 The Alexander Railroad Shell Building is ideal for new and expanding companies.
 Our assessments found no concerns and the market review found a strong labor pool, specifically in the manufacturing sector.”